CHIEF CLINICAL OFFICER

 Barbara Nosal, PhD, LMFT, LADC

-Barbara Nosal, PhD, developed and oversees the clinical and family programs for Newport Academy’s residential and outpatient treatment programs.
-Dr. Nosal has worked with adolescents and families in the field of mental health, teenage depression, and addiction treatment for more than 20 years.
-Her work focuses on restructuring family dynamics and relationships by empowering parents with improved communication and healing family-of-origin childhood trauma.
-As a result, families are able to identify how their communication in the present is often a trauma response from the past.
+Barbara Nosal, PhD, LMFT, LADC, is the Founding Clinical Director of Newport Academy and oversees the clinical and family programs for Newport Healthcare’s residential and outpatient treatment programs.
+Dr. Nosal has worked with adolescents and families in the field of mental health, teenage depression, and addiction treatment for more than 25 years.
+Her work focuses on deepening family relationships with improved communication by healing early childhood attachment ruptures and relational trauma.
+As a result, family members feel safe to be vulnerable and authentic with one another with increased respect, trust and accountability.

 My Five Fundamental Beliefs